AgileBIM/FabCOD/docs/wiki/PRODUCTENTRY-SubObject.md

 ##### Returns
 BOOLEAN
 ### Function: AddOption
-Adds 'OPTION' Column(s) to Product List
+Adds the 'OPTION' Column(s) to Product List.

 Function is very buggy.
 Repeated calls with improper syntax will cause predictability of this function to be sporatic at best.
 Repeated calls without